-For the year ended December 31, 2023, the Company repurchased a total of 15,848,000 Shares (the "Shares Repurchased") on the Stock Exchange at an aggregate consideration (including transaction cost) of approximately HK\$33,009,920.
-The repurchased Shares have been cancelled on 15 April, 2024.
+For the year ended December 31, 2024, the Company repurchased a total of 50,788,000 Shares (the "Shares Repurchased") on the Stock Exchange at an aggregate consideration (including transaction cost) of approximately HK\$87,109,210.
+The repurchased Shares in total 47,252,000 Shares have been cancelled on April 15, 2024 and the remaining repurchased Shares have not been cancelled.
 The repurchase was effected because the Board considered that a share repurchase in the then conditions demonstrates the Company's confidence in its own business outlook and prospects and would, in the long term, benefit the Company and create value to the Shareholders.